Assessing the impact of a cash transfer program for the elderly - Ekiti State, Nigeria

 Following the consultations held with the Ministry in the fall of 2012 while designing the research proposal, the Head of the Directorate of Social Development (the partner implementation agency in charge of field activities associated with the cash transfer scheme) Florence Adebayo, joined the research team to ensure the coordination of the evaluation with those implementing the program as well as the incorporation of the research team’s recommendations into policy decisions and practices.

-The findings and recommendations of the project will therefore be used to directly assist in improving the cash transfer scheme by informing decisions related to the expansion and implementation of the program, while simultaneously helping to build capacity for impact evaluation within the government department.
-The Directorate of Social Development is also in charge of local NGOs/CSOs operating in the State, representing the other potential stakeholders/users of the project's outcomes.
+The findings and recommendations of the project have therefore been used to directly assist in improving the cash transfer scheme by informing decisions related to the expansion and implementation of the program, while simultaneously helping to build capacity for impact evaluation within the government department.
+The Directorate of Social Development is also in charge of local NGOs/CSOs operating in the State, representing the other key stakeholders/users of the project's outcomes.
 The Ekiti State Governor even used this project as a promotional tool during his last election campaign in 2014.

 At the state level in July 2016, the Director of the Social Security Scheme for Ekiti State commended the research team on their study and noted that there are lessons to be learned from the cash transfer scheme.

-Several weeks after the conference, the federal government announced a plan to provide social security to 50% of vulnerable population groups, starting with unemployed youth.
-A new scheme was implemented as the Federal Government started a first round of monthly allocation (N5000) payments in January 2017.
-The scheme was based on the Ekiti State model and the research team was actively consulted regarding its implementation and are looking at undertaking a possible evaluation of the intervention.
-Find out more in the PEP Impact Brief.
+The federal Ministry of Labor and Employment also met with the team to discuss how the findings can relate to other vulnerable members of the population.
+Several weeks later, the federal government announced a plan to provide social security to 50% of vulnerable population groups, starting with unemployed youth.
+A new scheme was implemented and the Federal Government began the first round of monthly allocation (N5000) payments in January 2017 (see related news report).
+The scheme was based on the Ekiti State model and the research team was actively consulted regarding its implementation as well as on the possible evaluation of this new intervention.

 The project described above is one of the several projects selected for support under the PEP research and capacity building initiative for Policy Analysis on Growth and Employment (PAGE) in developing countries.
 The PAGE program is co-funded by UK's Department for International Development (DFID) and Canada's International Development Research Center (IDRC).